ONC Releases Final Rule on Interoperability: How Might it Affect Public Health? [Revised]

 - Additions to USCDI are made through this rule making, but that feels like a violation of the process set up within USCDI itself for changes.
 ONC did not feel compelled by objections to the NTTAA exception for USCDI maintenance and development.
 No specific recognition of public health concerns about SVAP was noted in the Final Rule.

 - ONC adopted NCPDP SCRIPT 2017071 for ePrescribing.

 - ONC decided that the data set for data export would be the same electronic health information that a patient has the right to request from a provider under the HIPAA Privacy Rule.
 This may be an opportunity for public health to benefit from more standardized and comprehensive formats for EHR data export that may facilitate public health registry data import.

 - The FHIR v4 API was adopted for both single and multiple patient focuses.
 The “ARCH” was not adopted but the HL7 US Core IG and SMART were adopted.
 ONC affirmed that the API requirements only apply to the specific API-focused certification criteria which relate to query for patient records from an EHR.
-Though public health reporting transactions do not appear to be directly impacted by this proposal, as FHIR becomes more pervasive in the clinical community, some public health registry activities (e.g., IIS query/response) may come under pressure to support FHIR.
+Though public health reporting transactions do not appear to be directly impacted, as FHIR becomes more pervasive in the clinical community, some public health registry activities (e.g., IIS query/response) may come under pressure to support FHIR.